 For example, when Becky was just a couple of months old, someone was reading from the Bible at the front, and they'd just said, "Jesus said," when Becky immediately said in a loud voice, "Mum, can I have a feed?"

-Another time, a person reading said, "Jesus said to the crowds who followed him," and just then Becky said, "Oh no, I forgot to bring my toy car.
+Another time, a person reading to the congregation said, "Jesus said to the crowds who followed him," and just then, Becky said, "Oh no, I forgot to bring my toy car.
 I wanted to play with that."

-She didn't do such things deliberately; they were just coincidences; she just hadn't yet got the hang of the idea that people in the congregation are supposed to be quiet in church when other people are talking, ... or she hadn't yet discovered a reason to take the rule seriously so it kept slipping her mind.
+She didn't do such things deliberately; they were just coincidences; she just hadn't yet got the hang of the idea that people in the congregation are supposed to be quiet in church when other people are talking; ... or maybe it was that she hadn't yet discovered a reason to take the rule seriously, so it kept slipping her mind.

 Becky was usually allowed to bring toys to church.
-They had to experiment a bit though before they found ones that weren't disruptive in some way.
-One day the priest had just begun talking, and said, "Here are this week's notices", when Becky pushed a toy car and it whizzed across the church, and she shouted, as if she was taking over the announcing of the first notice, "My car's just zoomed away!
+Her mum had to experiment a bit though, before she found ones that weren't disruptive in some way.
+One day the priest had just begun talking, and said, "Here are this week's notices", when Becky pushed a toy car, and it whizzed across the church, and she shouted, as if she was taking over the announcing of the first notice, "My car's just zoomed away!
 Can someone get it please?"

 Someone did.
 Becky hadn't yet become able to walk on her own.